Felix1G/qr-code-gen/README.md

 | 3    | Patterns that match the finder pattern (like 1:1:3:1:1 ratios)              | 40 * i where i is the number of said patterns |
 | 4    | Uneven distribution of dark and light modules (should be close to 50%)      | Let % of light modules be i.
 The penalty is $10\times2\times floor(\frac{50-i}{5})$ |

+Finder patterns, quiet zone, and alignment patterns are not taken into account during the penalty check, given by the `is_reserved` function.<br/>
-The mask with the least penalty is chosen as the final QR Code.<br/>
+The mask with the least penalty is chosen as the final QR code.<br/>
 The format information is subsequently added in this format:
 - 2 bits: Error Correction Level (L=01, M=00, Q=11, H=10)
 - 3 bits: Mask Pattern (0–7)